Andover-Robotics/ays-python-curriculum/.guides/content/If-Statement-Pt--1-1496.md

 ----
 ## The Whitespace
 You may have noticed in the diagram above that there is an indent of exactly four spaces in front of the first two print statements.
-If those indents were not there, the program would run differently.
-Why is this indent so important?
+If those indents were not there, the program would run totally differently.
+Why is that?

 In many other programming languages, there are specific characters that tell the computer where statements start and end.
 For example, in Java, you put a semicolon `;` at the end of each statement.
 Think of it as punctuation, but for code.

 However, in Python, we do not have any set characters that tell the computer where to start and stop reading.
-Instead, it uses line breaks and indents, AKA "whitespace" to do this.
+Instead, it uses line breaks and indents, aka "whitespace" to do this.
 The indents in front of those two print statements tell the computer that they belong to the if statement, and will only run if the if statement is true.

 As for the four spaces, that's just what the Python community has agreed to be the size of an indent.
 Hitting the `tab` key on your keyboard will work as well.